Togo leader hails vote win as opposition urges 'resistance' - Journal du Cameroun

 Gnassingbe faced major opposition protests in 2017 and 2018 demanding an end to his family’s 53 years in power.

-He weathered the calls to leave office and in May pushed through an overhaul to the constitution that allowed him to run this year — and potentially remain in office until 2030.
+A government crackdown helped him weather the calls to leave office and in May he pushed through an overhaul to the constitution that allowed him to run this year — and potentially remain in office until 2030.

 The electoral commission said turnout at Saturday’s votes was over 76 percent.
-Gnassingbe’s score easily beat the 58 percent of the vote he claimed five years ago.
+Gnassingbe’s tally was by far the biggest of all the elections he has won.

+“He wants to pass on a message: I am the boss, I am the strongest,” an African diplomat told AFP on condition of anonymity.

+“He is still young, he changed the constitution and he has no intention of going anywhere so early.”

 The authorities banned hundreds of local observers from monitoring the election and cancelled the system of electronic security at the last moment.